The Past Is Not Past

 guilt

-cultural or social pressure
+cultural or social pressures

-Belonging and Loyalty
+Belonging and Unconscious Loyalty

 A person may unconsciously feel: